cyclejs-community/component-combinators/notes/LessonsLearnt.md

   - case where first time dom element exists and value read ok, then removed, then read again : boom! read ONCE for all the time it is needed! no multicast with direct read!

+# dependencies
+- if a imports from b, and b imports from a, then it could happen that some imports are undefined at the time of evaluation.
+AVOID THAT SITUATION!!

 # State management
 ## from button group
 // NOTE : Here we present a case of optimistic update for local state.
 This is fundamented in